dustinandrews/ArduinoExtraCore/README.md

 - Connect pin A4 on both Arduinos together
 - Connect pin A5 on both Arduinos together
 - Connect GND on both Arduinos together
-- load the manager sketch on the primary
+- load the manager sketch from examples on the primary
-- load the client on the secondary
+- load the client sketch from examples on the secondary

-Option setup for the test Sketch
+Optional setup for the test sketch
 --------------------------------

-Make sure Pin 13 has an LED/resistor on each.
-Hook an LED/resistor to pin 6 for PWM output.
+Make sure Pin 13 has an LED/resistor on each board.
+Hook an LED/resistor to pin 6 for PWM output on the client.

 Reference
 ---------